-After learning more about each Bird Style and their core traits, do you think you know what Bird Style you are?
+After learning more about the DISC model and each Bird Style along with their core traits, do you think you know what Bird Style you are?
 Each person has a primary and a secondary Bird Style, and what those styles are might just surprise you.
 Understanding your Bird Style is essential to building self-awareness and will help reveal your gifts and challenges, which enables you to better leverage the complementary skills of others.

 We all have personal blind spots, and Velocity’s Bird assessment can help uncover what you may be missing.
 Take your assessment today!